-The youth officer job had been for the purposes of an organised religion.
-The requirement that the applicant declare that he had made a positive choice of celibacy or that he would abstain from sexual behaviour was for compliance with the doctrines of the Church of England and to avoid conflict with the strongly held religious convictions of a significant number of the religion’s followers.
+The youth officer job had been for the purposes of an organized religion.
+The requirement that the applicant declare that he had made a positive choice of celibacy or that he would abstain from sexual behavior was for compliance with the doctrines of the Church of England and to avoid conflict with the strongly held religious convictions of a significant number of the religion’s followers.

 The effect on faith schools

 The decisions in McNab and Reaney form part of a wider debate on the extent to which faith schools should benefit from state funding.
-The GOR defences have been criticised as unacceptable carve-outs from anti-discrimination legislation, which pander to outdated religious beliefs.
+The GOR defenses have been criticized as unacceptable carve-outs from anti-discrimination legislation, which pander to outdated religious beliefs.